VictorWanjala/next.js-blog/README.md

    npm run dev

+### Backend (Sanity.io)
+1. Install the Sanity CLI globally: npm install -g @sanity/cli
+2. Initialize a new Sanity project: sanity init
+3. Follow the prompts to create a new Sanity project.
+Choose the default "blog" schema.
+4. Start the Sanity Studio:

 ## Usage
-Once the project is set up and running, you can perform the following actions:
+Once both the frontend and backend are set up and running, you can perform the following actions:

 Browse the list of blog posts by visiting the homepage.
 Click on a blog post to read its details.